PurpleBooth/git-mit/docs/lints/index.md

 ---

 Your commit message is missing a blank line between the subject and the body

+Most tools that render and parse commit messages, expect commit messages to be in the form of subject and body.
+This includes git itself in tools like git-format-patch.
+If you don't include this you may see strange behaviour from git and any related tools.

 To fix this separate subject from body with a blank line
 ```